dsc-courses/dsc10-2024-sp/resources.md

 ### Tutor-Created Resources

 DSC 10 tutors have created course related content, like the one below, that may be useful if you need some extra help.
-Check out the [Tutor Created Resources] page to check them out!
+Check out the [**Tutor-Created Resources**](../tutorcreatedresources) page to check them out!

 ### Diagrams